Error handling

 Retry policy

-The policies above only apply to endpoints in custom monday apps.
-Requests through the Webhook integration will not retry.
+Retry logic only applies to endpoints in custom monday apps.
+Requests through the webhook integration will not be retried.